Crystals for set-valued decomposition tableaux: Introduction

 \section{Introduction}

 Work by Grantcharov et al. \cite{GJKKK15,GJKKK,MR2628823} defines a family of \defn{crystals} for the queer Lie superalgebra $\q_n$.
 Concretely, these objects consist of certain directed acyclic graphs with labeled weights and weighted vertices.
-There is a natural tensor product for $\q_n$-crystals, as well as a a \defn{standard $\q_n$-crystal}.
+There is a natural tensor product for $\q_n$-crystals, as well as a \defn{standard $\q_n$-crystal}.
 The connected crystals that appear in tensor powers of standard crystal, as well as arbitrary disjoint unions of such crystals, are called \defn{normal}.

 It is shown in \cite{GJKKK} that every connected normal $\q_n$-crystal has a unique highest weight element, whose weight is a strict partition $\lambda$ with at most $n$ parts, and that any two such crystals with the same highest weight are isomorphic.
-Conversely, the authors in \cite{GJKKK} provide a simple, explicit construction of a connected normal $\q_n$-crystal with any feasible highest weight $\lambda$: this is given by introducing natural crystal operators on all \defn{(semistandard) decomposition tableaux} of shape $\lambda$; see Section~\ref{prelim-sect} for the precise definitions.
+Conversely, the authors in \cite{GJKKK} provide a simple, explicit construction of a connected normal $\q_n$-crystal with any feasible highest weight $\lambda$: this is given by introducing natural crystal operators on all \defn{decomposition tableaux} of shape $\lambda$.

+A \defn{decomposition tableau} is a certain filling of the shifted shape of a strict partition $\lambda$ by positive integers.
+In such tableaux, each row must be a \defn{hook word}, meaning a weakly decreasing sequence followed by a (possibly empty) strictly increasing sequence.
+Additionally, consecutive rows in a decomposition tableau must avoid the patterns represented in French notation as